Visa policy of Lebanon: Visa exemption

-Holders of passports of the following seven countries and territories do not require a visa to visit the Republic of Lebanon through Beirut International Airport or any other port of entry if they are holding a telephone number, an address in the Republic of Lebanon, a non-refundable return or circle trip ticket, and there are no Israeli stamps, visas, or seals on their passport.
-An identity document is accepted in lieu of a passport for Jordanian citizens:
+Holders of valid passports issued by the following countries and territories may enter Lebanon without a visa at any port of entry if they are holding a telephone number, an address in the Republic of Lebanon, a non-refundable return or circle trip ticket, and there are no Israeli stamps, visas, or seals on their passport.

+Visa free agreement for all passports was signed with Seychelles but has yet to be ratified.